mathiascode/mathias.is/index.md

 layout: default
 ---
 # Mathias
-My name is Mathias, and this is my personal website, which I use for various experiments.
+My name is Mathias.
+This is my personal website, which I use for various experiments.
 If you have something to tell me, you can contact me below.

 ## Contact Me
 <form name="contact" netlify-honeypot="bot-field" action="success" netlify>